stopvoldemort/money-map/README.md

 - IMPROVE THIS README
 - Edit income tax brackets
+- Assets can be sold
 - Maybe stop caching form values in local storage
-- Fix "Clear form" button so it actually clears the form
 - Add HSA accounts
-- Add a ceiling on bank accounts, after which money goes into investments.
-- User can configure what year they can start withdrawing from retirement accounts.
 - Users can set their local and state tax brackets, rather than always using NY/NYC's
-- Assets can be sold
 - Let Income, Expense, and maybe other classes grow over time (i.e., have a AAGR)
 - Incorporate 401k/IRA required withdrawals